caizirong/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
-Create a new branch.
+Create a new branch is quick AND simple.
-This is fun.
-Now is dev branch.